isabella232/dynamic-media-classic.en-1/help/exporting-assets-from-dmc.md

 * Convert Using Preset (use an image preset to format the asset)
 * Convert Without Preset (use the export dialog to specify image modifiers)

 The following asset types cannot be exported.
-All others should generate an export.
+All others generate an export.

 * Image Sets
 * Render Sets